moamenezzat/UI-Task/README.md

 This is a front-end mockup for an online store where you can add products to cart and remove them if wanted.

-This was developed as a part of job application
+This was developed as a part of job application.

 The items for the main page's catalog are stored in "catalog.json" in Sources folder.
 Items are loaded by AJAX GET request after the DOM is ready.